 See William Lilly, Cristian Astrology, (CH), p.
 33. In traditional astrology, 5° before the next house cusp are considered to be already in the succedent house.
 In this case, Venus is at 20°41 and the 10th house starts at 24°54’, thus their distance is only 4°13° .

 Robson, V. E. (2005).
 The Fixed Stars And Constellations in Astrology. p.
 121

 Hour ruler agreement is when: Hour ruler (HR) and AC ruler are identical, HR and AC agree by humor, HR and AC are in the same triplicity, HR is triplicity ruler of the AC

 CA, p.
 89

-I just want to mention, that in Hellenistic Astrology, aspects were considered as “sign-based”, and thus this aspect would still have be considered as a conjunction.
+I just want to mention, that in Hellenistic Astrology, aspects were considered as “sign-based”, and thus this aspect would still have been considered as a conjunction.

 The aspect is in the same degree, even if Saturn is tecnically separating by few seconds due to his retrograde mode.

 In an horary in which the 1st is given to the querent, the 7th is the consulting astrologer sitting in front of his client.

 I wonder if Venus position just on the 10th house cusp doesn’t indicate the same: while the answer of this horoscope is so negative, it might still be a relief for the woman to understand that there is some physical problem, rather than a divine punishment (16th Century!) or else she might not feel anymore the pressure to become pregant.